DJKai/HowCMD/README.md

-# HowCMD
-PocketMine-MP Plugin on how to play your server!
+# Simple way to inform your players how to play!

+Commands:
+/how - Displays message

+Perms:
+djkai.how